rgbussell/quiz_maker/README.md

 # quiz_maker
-AI-based Quiz Maker Using Vision, OCR and local LLMs
+LLM-based Quiz Maker Using Vision, OCR and local LLMs

-## Set up the API calls to an LLM
+### Set up the API calls to an LLM
 Uses API calls to Grok to generate text.

 ## setup/install